 For more information please visit:

+Eric appeared to critical acclaim as guest conductor of the Silesian State Opera Orchestra in the Czech Republic and with the Milwaukee, Lincoln, Madison and Symphoria (Syracuse) symphony orchestras, among numerous others.
+He has conducted holiday, special event and regional outreach concerts as a frequent guest conductor for the Rochester Philharmonic Orchestra, including their 2012 Messiah, selected for national broadcast, and the 2013 Ninetieth Anniversary Concert of the RPO, sponsored by the City of Rochester.
+He substituted at short notice to conduct the Hellas Soloists Orchestra of Patras, Greece, for their Italian tour.
 Twice winner of the International Opera Conducting Course/Competition, he made his European debut conducting Eugene Onegin at the Silesian State Opera Company of the Czech Republic.
-He conducted an acclaimed production of Rigoletto with L'Opera Piccola of Chicago in 2002 has led performances for the national touring company of Amahl and the Night Visitors and concerts of opera scenes and arias with the Beethoven Chamber Orchestra of the Czech Republic.
+He conducted an acclaimed production of Rigoletto with L'Opera Piccola of Chicago in 2002.
+He has led performances for the national touring company of Amahl and the Night Visitors and concerts of opera scenes and arias with the Beethoven Chamber Orchestra of the Czech Republic.
 With the Empire State Lyric Theatre in Rochester, Eric led Rossini’s La Cambiale di Matrimonio in March of 2012.
-In 2013, as artistic director of the Chamber Opera Festival for Rochester Lyric Opera, he led a brilliant account of Donizetti’s rarely-performed gem Rita.
-He was subsequently engaged as Artistic Director for the company as a whole, programming its Chamber Opera Festival and innovative performances at the Strong Museum of Play.
-He led the widely acclaimed 2014 performances of Haydn’s Lo Speziale in a new translation for RLO.
+As Artistic Director for Rochester Lyric Opera (2013-2017), he led fully professional productions of Donizetti’s rarely-performed gem Rita, Haydn’s Lo Speziale and numerous concert and outreach performances.
+He developed innovative programming for its Chamber Opera Festival and for staged, professional performances for community outreach at the Strong Museum of Play (Giannini: Beauty and the Beast) and at Rochester’s Family Court (Gilbert & Sullivan: Trial by Jury).

-An experienced and effective communicator on music and arts topics, Eric is in demand as clinician and adjudicator for choral and orchestral festivals and for choirs of all types across the country.
-He has offered pre-concert chats, creative consultation and program annotation for the Baltimore Symphony Orchestra, the Rochester Philharmonic and several other ensembles and chamber music series.
-Eric is a frequent commentator on arts topics on WXXI radio.
+An experienced and effective communicator on music and arts topics, Eric has offered pre-concert chats, creative consultation and program annotation for the Baltimore Symphony Orchestra, the Rochester Philharmonic and several other ensembles and chamber music series.
+He is a frequent commentator on arts topics on WXXI radio and producer and host of “In the Spotlight,” an arts magazine program distributed via cable access television stations throughout Western New York.
 His orchestral and choral conducting were the subject of the 1994 Wisconsin Public Radio broadcast “Music from Wisconsin: A Wisconsin Conductor.”